clipboard-list-checkInventory

 (100 from batch #0001, 45 from batch #0002)

 Each group of units from the same batch, at the same location, is tracked as an inventory lot.
 A lot always corresponds to the combination of a location and a batch.
-If batches of units of the same part are split up across locations, they become multiple inventory lots.
-If a location has units of the same part from multiple batches, they become multiple inventory lots.
+If batches of units of the same item are split up across locations, they become multiple inventory lots.
+If a location has units of the same item from multiple batches, they become multiple inventory lots.
 This ensures that materials traceability is always maintained for accounting, audit, and regulatory purposes.

 So in the above example, the month ends with 155 units in a lot at the Chicago Warehouse (from batch #0002), with 100 units in a lot at the Milwaukee Operations Center (from batch #0001), and with 45 units in another lot at the Milwaukee Operations Center (from batch #0002).